open-feature/go-sdk-contrib/providers/flagd/README.md

 flagd.WithPort(uint16)                  // defaults to 8013
-flagd.FromEnv()                         // sets the provider configuration from environment variables flagd.WithSocketPath(string)            // no default, when set a unix socket connection is used (only available for GRPC) flagd.WithoutCache()                    // disables caching of flag evaluations flagd.WithLRUCache(1000)                // enables LRU caching (see configuring caching section) flagd.WithBasicInMemoryCache()          // enables basic in memory cache (see configuring caching section)
+flagd.FromEnv()                         // sets the provider configuration from environment variables flagd.WithSocketPath(string)            // no default, when set a unix socket connection is used (only available for GRPC) flagd.WithTLS(certPath string)          // default of false, if certPath is not given, system certs are used flagd.WithoutCache()                    // disables caching of flag evaluations flagd.WithLRUCache(1000)                // enables LRU caching (see configuring caching section) flagd.WithBasicInMemoryCache()          // enables basic in memory cache (see configuring caching section)